ashleyd480/rock_paper_scissors_game/readme.md

 # Intro

-This project was completed in January 2024 as part of my pre-work for General Assembly after completing a 20-hour course on the basics of HTML, CSS, and Javascript.
+This project was completed in January 2024 as part of my pre-work for General Assembly after completing a 20-hour course on the basics of HTML, CSS, and JavaScript.

 ![Game Screenshot](assets/game-screenshot.png)